Seared Pork Chops

 - Completely thaw the Pork Chops.
 Trim away the excess fat around the Meat and Chop the Fat into small pieces.
 Season the Pork Chops with the Salt & Pepper blend and set aside to reach room temperature before searing.
 About 30 minutes to an hour or longer.

 - Render the Fat from the trimmings in a Skillet over medium heat.
-Cook until the Fat is rendered out and you are left with golden crisp crackling, about 5 minutes.
+Cook until the Fat is rendered out, and you are left with golden crisp crackling, about 5–10 minutes.
 Discard the crackling.
-The pan is now primed and ready to start searing in the hot rendered fat.
+Add neutral Oil if there isn't enough fat to coat the bottom of the pan.

-- Sear the Pork Chops until desired level of doneness.
+- Sear the Pork Chops until the desired level of doneness.
 Use the below guideline.
-Adjust the times for the desired internal temperature.1/4 " – 1/2" – Sear for 2-3 minutes per side.3/4" – Sear for 4 minutes per side.1 " – Sear for 5 minutes per side.Add about an extra minute or so for Bone in.Remove and let rest before serving.
+Adjust the times for the desired internal temperature.1/4" – 1/2" – Sear for 2–3 minutes per side.3/4" – Sear for 4 minutes per side.1" – Sear for 5 minutes per side.Add about an extra minute or so for Bone in.Remove and let rest before serving.
 For Thicker cuts of meat, especially bone in, see the notes for reverse searing.

 Notes